AdobeDocs/audience-manager.en/help/using/c-api/dcs-intro/dcs-api-reference/dcs-api-methods.md

 ## Send Data via GET {#section_2F18A1D396334429A2F1C732A8CCEAAD}

-Note that the maximum allowed content length for `GET` calls is 8K.
+Note that the maximum allowed size for `GET` calls is 8K.

 ```
 curl -i "